BlueMountainsAnalytics/bma_ont_biosec_2022/docs/CONDA_3.md

     <li>De-activate the environment</li>
   </ul>

-Once a conda environment was created it can be activate or de-activate as many times as you want.
-The tools etc installed inside the environment won't disappear, e.g., when you re-start the computer or log out.
+Once a conda environment was created it can be activated or de-activated as many times as you want.
+The tools etc. installed inside the environment won't disappear, e.g., when you re-start the computer or log out.

 ### Create a new Conda environment